 4. Toorongo and Amphitheatre Falls Loop Walk, Noojee

-I was really looking forward to visiting Toorongo and Amphitheatre Falls on my recent road trip around Victoria, but after days of torrential rain, we thought it would be best to skip hiking with our dog in what is one of the wettest areas of Victoria.
+I was really looking forward to visiting Toorongo and Amphitheatre Falls on my road trip around Victoria, but after days of torrential rain, we thought it would be best to skip hiking with our dog in what is one of the wettest areas of Victoria.

 The circular walking track that visits the viewing platforms for Toorongo and Amphitheatre Falls is 2.2km long and takes about an hour.
 The walking track passing through forest is meant to be well-formed and only relatively flat, but it’s probably best to skip after heavy rainfall.